Home / British mammals / Harvest mouse

 House mouse (Mus domesticus)

-Much larger than harvest mouse.
-Grey/brown fur, unlike golden-brown of harvest mouse.
-Much more prominent ears than small subtle ears of harvest mouse and bigger eyes.
-Greasy fur, strong smell.
+Much larger than harvest mice, house mice have grey/brown fur, unlike the golden-brown of the harvest mouse, as well as more prominent ears and larger eyes.
+They sport greasier fur and a strong smell.

 Yellow-necked mouse (Apodemus flavicollis)